snitilf/Toralizer/examples/README.md

 note: homebrew curl is installed as "keg-only" by default, meaning it won't override system curl but the scripts will find it automatically.

+### important notes

+**http vs https**: these scripts use HTTP (not HTTPS) for speed and reliability.
+HTTPS can be very slow or hang when using SOCKS4 through Tor.
+You're still anonymous - Tor routing protects your identity regardless of the protocol.

+**services used**:
+- `httpbin.org` - for IP detection (Tor-friendly)
+- `ip-api.com` - for geolocation lookups (Tor-friendly)
+- note: services like ipinfo.io block Tor exit nodes

 basic usage:
 ```bash
 cd examples